auth0-samples/auth0-sso-sample/app2.com/README.md

 1. Install node
 2. run `npm install -g serve`
-3. run `serve --port 3001` in the directory of this project.
+3. run `serve -l 3001` in the directory of this project.

 Go to `http://app2.com:3001` and you'll see the app running :).